WhyNotHugo/python-barcode/README.rst

 =========

 This library provides a simple way to create barcodes using only the Python standardlib.
-The barcodes where created as SVG images.
+The barcodes where created as SVG objects.

 Report bugs at http://bitbucket.org/whitie/pybarcode/issues/